Picture of a young woman with her three children.

 Community Grants Program

-Grant Information Grant Status: Closed Applications Open: June 14, 2024 Applications Close: August 15, 2024 Awards Announced: Week of November 25, 2024 Learn How to Register & Apply
+Grant Information Grant Status: Open Applications Open: June 14, 2024 Applications Close: August 15, 2024 Awards Announced: Week of November 18, 2024 Learn How to Register & Apply

-Since 1953, the Community Foundation of Northern Illinois has made more than $80,000,000 in grants and scholarships to nonprofits and students.
+Since 1953, the Community Foundation of Northern Illinois has made more than $85,000,000 in grants and scholarships to nonprofits and students.
 This is possible through the generosity of CFNIL’s donors—individuals, families, and organizations committed to improving the region’s quality of life.
-Endowed gifts create reliable funding for current needs and future opportunities.
-That’s the power of endowment!

 Some donors choose to support specific organizations, while others provide scholarship funding that helps students get to and through school.
 Some donors decide that they want their legacy gifts to address the challenges and opportunities of future generations.
 These endowed gifts support Community Grants, CFNIL’s largest and broadest grantmaking program.

-This page reflects our 2023 Community Grant Program Guidelines.
-Community Grants are made in seven Focus Areas: Arts & Humanities, Career Pathways, Complementary Education, Health, Human Services, Sustainable Communities, and Youth & Families.
+This page reflects our 2024 Community Grant Program Guidelines and describes eligibility, how to apply, and what kind of charitable activities are funded.
+Community Grants are made in eight Focus Areas: Arts & Humanities; Basic Needs & Compassionate Support; Career Pathways; Complementary Education; Equity, Dignity, & Respect; Health; Sustainable Communities, and Youth & Families.

 We rely on your feedback to guide our grantmaking process.
 Please do not hesitate to contact us with questions or comments.
 While we would be happy to clarify any aspect of our application, CFNIL does not offer specific guidance on the design or implementation of your proposed activity during the open application period.